Subscribe to updates

 Joint Health Overview & Scrutiny Committee (JHOSC) - Tuesday, 9 December 2025 10:00 am

-The Joint Health Overview & Scrutiny Committee (JHOSC) will meet on Tuesday, 9 December 2025, at Hounslow House to discuss urgent and emergency care, primary care access, continuing healthcare criteria, and special educational needs (SEN) continence services.
-Councillor Ketan Sheth, Chair of the committee, will lead the meeting.
-The committee will also review the North West London JHOSC's recommendations tracker and work programme.
+The Joint Health Overview & Scrutiny Committee (JHOSC) met on 9 December 2025 to discuss several key healthcare issues affecting the North West London region.
+The agenda included updates on urgent and emergency care, primary care access, continuing healthcare, and services for children with special educational needs (SEN).
+The committee also planned to review the North West London JHOSC's recommendations tracker and work programme.

 Urgent and Emergency Care Delivery